yvain13/servicenow-mcp/README.md

 - "Show me the details of the VPN setup article"
 - "Find knowledge articles containing 'password reset' in the IT knowledge base"
 - "Create a subcategory called 'Wireless Networks' under the Network Troubleshooting category"

+#### User Management Examples
+- "Create a new user Dr. Alice Radiology in the Radiology department"
+- "Update Bob's user record to make him the manager of Alice"
+- "Assign the ITIL role to Bob so he can approve change requests"
+- "List all users in the Radiology department"
+- "Create a new group called 'Biomedical Engineering' for managing medical devices"
+- "Add an admin user to the Biomedical Engineering group as a member"
+- "Update the Biomedical Engineering group to change its manager"
+- "Remove a user from the Biomedical Engineering group"
+- "Find all active users in the system with 'doctor' in their title"
+- "Create a user that will act as an approver for the Radiology department"

 ### Example Scripts